 In philosophy, POISIS is, “the activity in which a person brings something into being that did not exist before.”
-Poisis is etymologically derived from an ancient Greek term which means, “to make.”
+Poisis is etymologically derived from an ancient Greek term which means, ‘to make,’ and is often referred to as the ability to create order out of chaos.

-We carry a multitude of stories within us – our own and our ancestors: life’s joyful celebrations as well as painful, traumatic experiences; gratitude, blessings and words left unspoken; ancestral burdens, and stories that keep us locked in limiting beliefs about ourselves and others.
+We carry a multitude of stories within us – our own and our ancestors: life’s joyful celebrations as well as those sad and painful experiences; gratitude, blessings, and words left unspoken; ancestral burdens, and stories that keep us locked in limiting beliefs about ourselves and others.

 Art is a bridge that connects your inner world – heart, soul, and spirit – with your outer world; a way to bear witness to your life in a visual and visceral way by “bringing something into being that did not exist before.”